katzwebservices/dsidxpress/readme.txt

 = <next> =

 * Ensured that a location is requsted before a result page URL is served.
+* Not found pages now return a 404 HTTP status code when either a) there's no location specified or b) the plugin isn't activated.
+* Prevented plugin from activating itself on any URL that starts with "idx" and has other characters after it.

 = 1.1.27 =